-File d by the Registrant ⊠
+File d by the Registrant 🗵

-File d by a Party other than the Registrant $\square$
+File d by a Party other than the Registrant \Box

-Che ck the appropriate box:
+Che eck the appropriate box:

 Preliminary Proxy Statement

 Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-$\boxtimes$ Definitive Proxy Statement
+\boxtimes Definitive Proxy Statement

 Definitive Additional Materials

 Soliciting Material under §240.14a-12

 ALPHA TEKNOVA, INC.

-(N N /. ame of Registrant as Specified In Its Charter) A
+(N N / ame of Registrant as Specified In Its Charter) A

-(N (Name of Person(s) Filing Proxy Statement, if other than the Registrant)
+(N ame of Person(s) Filing Proxy Statement, if other than the Registrant)

-Pa Payment of Filing Fee (Check the appropriate box):
+Pa yment of Filing Fee (Check the appropriate box):

-$\square$ ☑ No fee required.

-No fee required.

-No fee required.
+\boxtimes No fee required.

 Fee paid previously with preliminary materials.

--

-Fee paid previously with preliminary materials.
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.